 Eros – Romantic Love

+Eros is our passionate, open, engaged love for life.
+We are ready to embrace life.
 Eros reflects the versatility and complexity of the affectionate marital relationship between man and woman.

-Eros is the passionate, sexual and powerful feelings we often experience at the start of a relationship, but the Greeks knew that love isn’t over when this sexual intensity decreases, instead our feelings evolve to another sort of love that they call
+Eros is also the passionate, sexual and powerful feelings we often experience at the start of a relationship, but the Greeks knew that love isn’t over when this sexual intensity decreases, instead our feelings evolve to another sort of love that they call

 Philia – Friendship